jnaylor44/NEAT_Classification/README.md

-This project demonstrates a Neuroevolution of Augmenting Topologies (NEAT) binary classification implementation on a publically available insurance dataset.
+This project demonstrates a Neuroevolution of Augmenting Topologies (**NEAT**) binary classification implementation on a publically available insurance dataset. \n
 There are vesitigial pygame implementation elements from a previous iteration with animations of training which were abandoned to expidite training.